 To help ease the stress of planning a wedding, we’ve come up with the ultimate wedding stationery checklist: from invites to thank you cards.
 Here’s a look:

-BEFORE THE WEDDING
+Wedding Stationery Checklist: BEFORE THE WEDDING

 Save the Date Cards

 An excellent way to inform your guests about your wedding day is to send them a save the date card, especially to those guests that need to travel.
 This will give them plenty of time to plan for time off work and make travel arrangements.
 Save the dates are typically simple and usually feature a photo of the bride and groom to be.
 These days save the date reminders can be anything from a simple postcard to a custom magnet.
 Save the date magnets add a nice touch because your guests get a reminder of your special day every time they enter their kitchen.

 Whether your wedding is big or small, sending out save the date cards have become the norm.
 Since you want all your friends and family to be there, it’s vital to inform them months beforehand, so that they can mark the event on their calendars.

 As we mentioned earlier, wedding invitations set the tone for your event.
-They are the first glimpse into the much anticipated event.
+They are the first glimpse into the much-anticipated event.
 Once you decide on a one-of-a-kind design and paper, your wedding invitations should be composed of:

 The Invitational Line – This line typically represents those throwing the wedding party.
 Whether it’s the bride’s parents, both the bride and groom’s parents or the couple themselves, this is the first line that invited guests will read.